nikolamar/em/README.md

 ...
 ```

-<p>&nbsp;</p>

-**How to track which function changed your state?
-Before answering that question let's add an event function for decreasing same number**
+How to track which function changed your state?
+Before answering that question let's add an event function for decreasing same number.

-Function to decrease `value` number.

 ```typescript
 export function decrease() {